sazadeh/TweetGenderPredictionByBERT/README.md

 that has a gender for each tweet.
 We did the pre-processing steps on tweet text and considered the genders, female or male (we ignored unknown genders).
 Also kept the genders have the *gender-confidence > 0.80*.
 Then we used **CountVectorize** library to convert the tweet text into vectors.
 We changed *female* to *0* and *male* to *1* .
 The *gender* column is considered as our label.
-Then we trained the BERT model based on different models such as **Bert, DistilBERT, RobertA** by this Simple Transformer library. <br />
+Then we trained the BERT model based on different models such as **Bert, DistilBERT, RobertA** by this Simple Transformers library. <br />

 We choose the **distilbert classification model** which had the best accuracy then *predict* the genders based on our primary data set (clean_tweets_sentiment.csv).